 Dutyholders at sites where loading or unloading happens must take reasonable steps to protect the health and safety of drivers delivering and collecting.

 Think about how to maintain social distancing for visiting drivers to reduce transmission of coronavirus (COVID-19) and make sure they have access to welfare facilities like toilets and handwashing facilities at your site.

 Driver access to welfare facilities

-We are clear that driver safety must not be compromised, and they should not be expected to drive whilst tired.
+Driver safety must not be compromised, and they should not be expected to drive while tired.
 Employers remain responsible for the health and safety of their employees, other road users, and anyone involved in loading and unloading vehicles.